International Admissions at a glance

 If you opt to take the International English Language Testing Systems (IELTS) (must be academic version) you must achieve an equivalency score of a 6 (equivalent to 500 TOEFL).

 Getting and Sending Your Official Transcripts

 Transcripts must be requested from the issuing institution, in the country of origin, in a sealed envelope by the graduating institution.
 This is important – applicants cannot be responsible for sealing the envelopes themselves.
+An official English translation should be included.
 Below are recommendations to help you get your transcripts to the University of Nevada, Reno on time.

 - Credential evaluations by outside sources, such as World Education Services (WES), are not accepted in lieu of an official transcript.

 - If the student is currently in their home country they may pick up the transcript from the institution and take it directly to a mail office and express mail it directly to the Graduate School office.

 - If the student is not currently in country they may ask a friend or relative to pick up the transcript and express mail it directly to the Graduate School office.